Gokulathil Seethai (film)

-Gokulathil Seethai is a 1996 Indian Tamil-language romantic drama film written and directed by Agathiyan, starring Karthik, Suvalakshmi and Karan.
-It was released on 10 November 1996 and was a big hit.
+Gokulathil Seethai is a 1996 Indian Tamil-language romantic drama film written and directed by Agathiyan, starring Karthik, Suvalakshmi and Karan in the lead roles.
+It was released on 10 November 1996, during Diwali, and won the Tamil Nadu State Film Award for Best Film Portraying Woman in Good Light.
+The film was remade in Telugu as Gokulamlo Seeta (1997), in Kannada as Krishna Leele (2000) and in Hindi by the same director as Hum Ho Gaye Aapke (2001).